The Bakery & Pastry school: a professional training dedicated to women

 In order to ensure the sustainability of this action, our association has decided to create its own Coffee Shop (redirection page coffee shop) in 2015, with the aim of contributing to the financing of the professional training of female students.

 Located in the heart of Siem Reap town, it is the ideal place to recharge your batteries.
-Tourists, expatriates living in Cambodia and locals come to enjoy the peaceful garden, taste delicious pastries served with tasty drinks or discover a varied savoury menu.
+Tourists, expatriates living in Cambodia and locals come to enjoy the peaceful garden, taste delicious pastries served with tasty drinks or discover a varied savoury menu and participate in a solidarity tourism.

-In 5 years of existence, the proven success of our coffee shop has enabled us to self-finance nearly 50% of the students’ training.
+In 5 years of existence, the proven success of our coffee shop has enabled us to self-finance in part of the students’ training.

 Follow our news